workerholic/workerholic/README.md

 my_job.perform_async(arg1, arg2)
 ```

-This will make sure that your job is performed in the background, asynchronously, as soon as possible.
+This will ensure that your job is performed in the background, asynchronously, as soon as possible.

 ### Scheduling the Job